 What is a new hire checklist?

-A new hire checklist is a stepped process, guiding you through all the necessary procedures to recruit and fully onboard a new employee.
-Above ⬆ you are presented with our two key new hire checklists, which you can use for free right now!
+A new hire checklist is a stepped process guiding you through all the necessary tasks to recruit and fully onboard a new employee.
+Below, I’m taking you through our two key new hire checklists, which you can use for free right now!
 They are designed to target your hiring and onboarding needs.

-By using these two checklists, the fundamentals of your hiring process are covered.
-These two checklists create the bedrock on which you can build and refine your hiring processes further.
+By using these two checklists, the fundamentals of your hiring and onboarding processes are covered.
+These two checklists create the bedrock on which you can build and refine your processes further.

 Why you need to get your new hire process right